 Any course with the ITAL subject code numbered above 2201 may fulfill this requirement.
 One 2000-level course (above ITAL 2001/ITAL 2201) is suggested.
 Up to three courses with the ITAL attribute may also apply with the Italian advisor's permission.

 Students who place out of ITAL 1501, ITAL 1502, or ITAL 2001/ITAL 2201 will replace them with upper-level elective courses (see footnote 2 above).
 Courses numbered lower than ITAL 1501 will not count toward the major.

 In close consultation with an Italian studies major advisor, students design an individualized course of study, which may include up to three courses taught in English or offered by other departments and programs on topics relevant to Italian culture and history.
 Other coursework should be within the Italian program.
 Sample areas of study may include:

 - Italy and the Italian American Experience/Italy and the Italian Diaspora

 The major in Italian studies is available at Fordham College at Rose Hill and Fordham College at Lincoln Center.
-Students in Fordham School of Professional and Continuing Studies may major in Italian studies only if their schedules are sufficiently flexible to permit them to take day courses at the Rose Hill or Lincoln Center campuses.
+Students in Fordham's School of Professional and Continuing Studies may major in Italian studies only if they receive the approval of their advising dean and/or department, and their schedules are sufficiently flexible to permit them to take day courses at the Rose Hill or Lincoln Center campuses.

 Fordham College at Rose Hill students: The requirements above are in addition to those of the Core Curriculum.